-- d.
-Participation Requirement Change Two-Parent Participation Twoparent households were now able to coordinate their activities to meet WorkFirst participation requirements.
+- their activities to meet WorkFirst participation requirements.
 The parents were required to engage in at least 35 hours per week of WorkFirst activities (30 hours core/5 hours of core or non-core).
 One parent in a qualifying two-parent household could opt out of participation as long as the participating parent was engaged in WorkFirst activities at least 35 hours per week.
 Effective December 1, an additional option was added to allow both parents in a qualifying family to split the 35 hour per week requirement. - e.
-AREN Change Additional Requirements (AREN) Rules for AREN did not change but were reinforced.
+AREN Change Rules for AREN did not change but were reinforced.
 In accordance with WAC 388-436-0002, prior to issuance of funds for utility assistance, a client was required to apply for local community resources and submit written verification from the community provider that utility assistance was not available.